Preparing for Graduate Study at UIC Heading link

-MS applicants: Successful master’s program applicants should have an undergraduate degree from an accredited college or university in electrical engineering, computer engineering, or a related field.
+MS applicants: Successful master’s program applicants should have an undergraduate degree from an accredited college or university in electrical engineering, computer engineering, engineering physics, computer science, or a related field.
 We also will consider outstanding applicants with other appropriate academic backgrounds who demonstrate the promise to succeed in graduate-level study in ECE.
 MS applicants should have a GPA of 3.0 or higher on a scale of 4.0, based on the last 60 hours of undergraduate coursework completed.
 Download our MS degree booklet for an overview of our master’s program.

 Note: In making all admissions decisions, the department does consider the institution where you earned your prior degrees: for example, the requirements above may be relaxed slightly if you studied at a top-ranked school in your country.